Ika Rete (Ìká Ìretè)

 Yes gbóhùn.

-of the.
-Ifá tells him that there is room for a small hole in the ground and pour honey and salt into the hole.
-He must kill the chicken in the hole and pray to him.
-Ifá says that it is his father who will help him improve his things.
-If his father is alive, he must go and give him a live chicken.
+Ifá wishes this person well.
+He is advised to offer a sacrifice to his father, who accepts a chicken from him.
+Ifá tells him to dig a small hole in the ground and put honey and salt inside.
+He should kill the chicken in the hole and pray to him.
+Ifá says that it is his father who will help him improve his situation.
+If his father is alive, he should go and give him a live chicken.

 Ìká nÌká eleja